midhunkalarikkal/FullDomain/Notes/React.md

 ------------------
 1. Single Source of Truth
 - The entire application's state's are stored in a single JavaScript object called the store.
-- This ensures consistency and makes it easier to debug,

 2. State is Read-Only
 - We cannot directly modify the state; instead must dispatch an action to make changes.